 MAYOR’S BACK TO SCHOOL FAIR

-The activities and services were free and open to the public, but free school supplies were available only to public school students in pre-K through 12th grades who live in the city of Dallas or attend a Dallas ISD school and meet the 2013 Federal Poverty Income Guidelines.
+The activities and services were free and open to the public, but free school supplies were available only to public school students in pre-K through 12th grades who live in the city of Dallas or attend a Dallas ISD school and meet the 2014 Federal Poverty Income Guidelines.
 A photo ID, proof of residency and proof of income were required to qualify.
-As a result of the generosity of donors, Wal-Mart conducted free vision screenings and offered health screenings, including blood pressure and glucose checks, for all family members.
-Dallas County Health & Human Services provided free immunizations.
-Essilor Vision Foundation provided free eyeglasses on a first-come, first-served basis.Cedric B’s Barber and Beauty Salon and Ogle School of Hair, Skin and Nails gave free haircuts.
-Half Price Books donated more than 7,000 books, and the North Texas Food Bank worked with Wal-Mart to provide fresh fruit for families.
+The fair also included free health, dental and vision screenings, immunizations and haircuts, and information on education, health and social services.
+There was, also, musical entertainment, kids’ activities, games, interactive demonstrations and more.

-Other community partners for the event were: Texas A&M Health Science Center, Cedric B’s Barber and Beauty Salon, City of Dallas, Dallas County Health and Human Services, Community Dental Centers, Dallas ISD, Dean Foods, Eastfield College, Greater Dallas Hispanic Chamber, Habitat for Humanity, Mayor’s Youth Fitness Initiative, North Texas Food Bank, Ogle School of Hair, Skin and Nails and Southeast Dallas Regional Chamber.
+Other community partners for the event were: Baylor College of Dentistry-Texas A&M Health Science Center, Cedric B’s Barber and Beauty Salon, the city of Dallas, Dallas County Health and Human Services, Dallas ISD, Mayor’s Youth Fitness Initiative and Ogle School of Hair, Skin and Nails.

 Numerous individuals contributed to this event.
 For a complete listing, click here.